Derd164/All-the-Mods-ATM-10-Draconic-Reactor-Computer-Craft-Code-2025-2026/README.md

 * 9 advanced monitors
 * 3 wired modems, wireless will not work
 * a bunch of network cable
+* 2 Flux Gates
+* 3 Flux Plugs
+* 3 Flux Points
+* A giant energy storage
+* At least 100M FE to kickstart

 ### installation
-* your advanced computer should be setup so that the top touches one of the reactor stabilizers with flux gates on both sides.
-The [WIP] tutorial will make things clearer
+* your advanced computer should be setup with flux gates on both sides.
+The tutorial will make things clearer.
   * if you want to use different sides you need to modify `startup` after you have installed this and specify the sides
 * connect a modem to your advanced computer
 * setup your monitors to be a 3x3 and connect a modem to anywhere but the front